needle-mirror/com.unity.entities/Documentation~/ecs_creating_systems.md

 * [Entities.ForEach] -- the simplest way to iterate over ECS component data.
 * [Job.WithCode] -- execute a lambda function as a single, background job.
-* [IJobChunk] -- a "lower level" mechanism for iterating over ECS component data chunk-by-chunk.
+* [IJobEntityBatch] -- a "lower level" mechanism for iterating over ECS component data chunk-by-chunk.
 * [C# Job System] -- create and schedule general purpose C# jobs.

 The following example illustrates using [Entities.ForEach] to implement a system that updates one component based on the value of another: